 In early 2018, my blogger friend Marissa and I started a new tradition: a weekend girls getaway to one a national park somewhere in the West.
 We picked Joshua Tree National Park for our first trip, for a weekend of hiking and stargazing.

 Rising up out of the desert on a high plateau, Joshua Tree truly feels like another planet.
 It’s hard to not stop and photograph every odd-looking Joshua Tree from which the park takes its name; the Cholla Cactus garden is equally unusual on a sunrise photo shoot.
 (That’s where the featured photo from this post was taken.)

 That’s nothing to say about the rock formations and hiking opportunities.
 Joshua Tree is a collection of interesting and unusual sights protected in a small area.
-Whether you have just one day or a whole weekend in Joshua Tree, it’s an easy drive from L.A. and well worth it to escape earth for a few days.
+Whether you have just one day in J-Tree or a whole weekend in Joshua Tree, it’s an easy drive from L.A. and well worth it to escape earth for a few days.